NamelessCoder/numerolog-phpunit/README.md

 for those cases when that fits better with your unit tests' structure.
 Both methods will provide the same functions for your test case.

-There are six types of assertions to compare with various statistics:
+There are five types of assertions to compare with various statistics:

 ```php
 $this->assertLessThan******($counterName, $value, $count = 20);